Israel's BrainStorm gets U.S. patent for stem cell technology

-TEL AVIV (Reuters) - Israel-based BrainStorm Cell Therapeutics said on Monday the U.S. Patent and Trademark Office has granted the company a key patent for its autologous stem cell technology.
+TEL AVIV, March 24 (Reuters) - Israel-based BrainStorm Cell Therapeutics said on Monday the U.S. Patent and Trademark Office has granted the company a key patent for its autologous stem cell technology.

 The patent covers BrainStorm’s stem cells induced to secrete elevated levels of neurotrophic factors for the treatment of neurodegenerative diseases.